nbhankes/VWC-Week-1-Team-Project/README.md

 Michael will build a form using CSS grid and text styling, fulfilling items #5, 10, and 13.
 Get creative here.
 Nothing comes to my mind.
 Reach out to teammates if you have trouble coming up with a form idea.

-**Courtney**:
-6) Content embedding HTML elements
-7) Images/Multimedia embedding elements
-12) Flex box
-Description text of #vetswho code misison

-Courtney will add our profile pictures to the website using a flexbox container so that it is responsive.
-She will also embed a #vetswhocode video from youtube, fulfilling items #6, #7, and #12.

 **Brian**:
 11) CSS Layout 1) Basic HTML Elements 2) Metadata HTML Elements 3) Content Grouping HTML Elements 4) Text Level Semantic HTML Elements